Khyta/EncyclopaediaBot/README.md

 ## Limitations

-These limitations are planned to be fixed in the future.
+The followign limitations are planned to be fixed in the future.

 - Currently, the user has to specify which wiki page to use for the bot to work.
 It is planned to automate this process in the future and include a command to